 How we accredit trainings

 BPC trainings are known for their quality and rigour.
-We accredit a wide range of psychoanalytic trainings and our training providers also offer taster courses, seminars, and university-accredited degrees.
+We accredit a wide range of psychoanalytic trainings and our training organisations also offer taster courses, seminars, and university-accredited degrees.

 The public is safeguarded by maintaining the integrity of the Register of practicing clinicians, with ongoing scrutiny of their trainings and continuing professional development post-qualification.

-Accredited trainings are delivered by our Member Institutions, who are responsible for admission to the Register at the point of qualification from their training.
+Accredited trainings are delivered by our Member Institutions (MIs), who are responsible for admission to the Register at the point of qualification from their training.